The Traveler's Secret

 When Oresto was old enough, Augustus took him into the wine business, where the young man made himself very useful in delivering goods from house to house.

-But this sort of business did not please Oresto very much, because he wanted another business that would enable him to increase his parents' wealth, and secure their old age.
 So Augustus gave his foster son some money when he was eighteen years old.
-With this, Oresto bought a lot of hay and sold it at a good profit.
+With this, Oresto bought a load of hay and sold it at a good profit.

 He wanted so much to comfort her.
 The young man would have given half his life if he could have found out what fate the poor little girl had met.